vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 1. Close the **SAS Policy: ADTHubPolicy** pane.

-#### Task 4 - Add an event hub endpoint to the ADT instance
+#### Task 4 - Add an event hub endpoint to the Azure Digital Twins instance

-Now that the Event Hub is created, it must be added as an endpoint that the ADT instance can use as an output to send events.
+Now that the Event Hub is created, it must be added as an endpoint that the Azure Digital Twins instance can use as an output to send events.

 1. Navigate to the **adt-az229-training-{your-id}** instance.